 If you still have diarrhea after 4 weeks, then you have chronic diarrhea.

 To figure out the cause, your doctor will want to know your symptoms and medical history.
-You'll get the most out of your appointment if you can tell him:
+You'll get the most out of your appointment if you can tell them:

 - How long you've had diarrhea